 Both boys and girls need to learn and read about women leaders in STEM subjects.
 Although March is Women’s History Month, I hope you will read these biography picture books about women scientists, as well as the titles on my lists of picture books about women in history with your children all year round.
 I have mentioned before that I am very picky when it comes to picture book biographies.
 I imagine it is difficult to write compelling and engaging nonfiction stories about historical figures in 32 pages.
 I generally steer clear of the paperback biographies you can find in history classrooms across the country.
 They serve a purpose, certainly, but they do not generally make good read alouds.

-I wish there were more picture books for me to put on this list.
-I believe schools, kids and parents are hungry for more interesting and inspiring books about women who made important contributions to the fields of natural science, math, biology, engineering and other scientific fields of inquiry.
-Where are the good books about Sally Ride, Sophie Germain, Ada Lovelace, Caroline Herschel (look ’em up!) and others?
+The number of picture books about women in STEM fields has increased in the last few years, I am happy to say.
+I see that schools, kids and parents are hungry for more interesting and inspiring books about women who made important contributions to the fields of natural science, math, biology, engineering and other scientific fields of inquiry.
 (Note: I know more books are coming and I am working on updating this list as needed.)

 I’ve grouped the books below (loosely) by category.
 If you have further books to recommend, please leave them in the comments.
 (Note: covers and titles are affiliate links.)